 Versatility and durability are two of the primary attributes that you should pay attention to when it comes to antennas.
 Sure, some Firestik antennas offer a ton more versatility but what’s the point if they are not mounted properly?
 Check here for CB antennas comparison.

-Well, you should look for a mount that is also versatile and durable.
+Well, you should look for an amount that is also versatile and durable.
 Many general-purpose mounts for hood, trunk, or hatchback are considered pretty awful for off-road conditions by hillbilly standards.
 And then, on the other hand of the spectrum, some mounts are so versatile that they can be bolted on any vehicle door and function in very rugged conditions too.

 In that case, you need to know what your priorities are.
 Do you want durability?
 Or would you rather like versatility?
 It all comes down to how much will you moving your antenna around.
 If it’s going to be more often than not, then a versatile one will fit you.
 Otherwise, go for something truly durable.
 For everything else like experimenting or trying something new out, go for a more general-purpose antenna mount.